petterhoel/blog/docs/about/README.md

 **_whoami_**  I tease the cat, walk the dog, do my asanas - enjoy music, food and coffee.
 I also work as a web developer and I live in Oslo.
 My name is Petter Hoel.

-Wanna get in touch?  [ping me on twitter](https://twitter.com/petterhoel "@petterhoel") or follow the [GitHub link](https://github.com/petterhoel/blog "repo for this blog").
+Wanna get in touch?  [ping me on twitter](https://twitter.com/petterhoel "@petterhoel").

 </p>